Robcaze1980/-Berkeley-DA-Bootcamp--SQL-MODULE-Pewlett-Hackard-Analysis/README.md

 The querried data also let us to define the employee's distribution per gender, as shwon in the next image:

-### TABLE 2: Employees distribution by Gender
+### GRAPH 2: Employees distribution by Gender

 <p align="center">
     <img src="https://github.com/Robcaze1980/Pewlett-Hackard-Analysis/blob/main/images/gender_relation.png" width=80% height=80%>
 </p>

-Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.
+PH has achieved a high participation in the labor force for women.
+The Silver Tsunami challenge can be a great opportunity to level up this participation, based on the important percentage of new hirings to be needed in the next few months.

+>One of the main reasong of this data analysis is to quantify how many new employees/hirings will be needed in the coming months per department and titles.
+All this >
+>
+>data will be an important tool for the Human Resource department to plan an adequete hiring process program, that ensure enough qualified employees, to sustitute the >
+>Silver Tsunami and the natural growing need of staff, to support the succesful growing of the company.

-### TABLE 3: :ocean::ocean: Quantifying the Silver Tsunami in PH :ocean::ocean:
+### TABLE 3: Quantifying the Silver Tsunami in PH :ocean::ocean:

 <p align="center">
 <img src="https://github.com/Robcaze1980/Pewlett-Hackard-Analysis/blob/main/images/silver_tsunami%20relation_chart.png" width=80% height=80%>